Horní Studénky: Etymology

-The name is probably derived from Czech word studánky (i.e. "springs") and refers to a large number of springs flowing from the slopes around the village.
-There is also a theory that the name is derived from studený, i.e. "cold".
+The name is probably derived from the Czech word studánky (i.e. 'springs') and refers to a large number of springs flowing from the slopes around the village.
+There is also a theory that the name is derived from studený, i.e. 'cold'.

+Geography

+Horní Studénky is located about 11 km west of Šumperk and 50 km northwest of Olomouc.
+It lies in the Zábřeh Highlands.
+The highest point is the Pustina hill at 626 m above sea level.
+The Nemilka Brook originates here and flows through the municipality.

 History

 The first written mention of Horní Studénky is from 1353.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Horní Studénky is the Church of Saint Linhart.
+The main landmark of Horní Studénky is the Church of Saint Linhart.
 The original church was built shortly after the village was founded.
 The current building dates from 1666.